na-na-hi/renget/archive/NG_CharCard.md

 *Markdown format* is an interesting category of its own, and Silly Tavern supports the formatting.
 If you've not looked it up, google and read up.
 Rentry uses Markdown as well and it's handy for other quick formatting both with AI bots and other tools.

-### Local Language Models (LLMs)
+### Locally-Run Language Models
-** TLDR: LLMs are less forgiving on formatting. ** Finding that LLMs are a lot more particular about formatting, and a lot less forgiving.
+** TLDR: Smaller models are less forgiving on formatting. ** Finding that smaller models are a lot more particular about formatting, and a lot less forgiving.
 My experiences with 13b models favored following:
 * Always use quotes when responding as {{user}} or formating {{char}} intros
 * Background events in plain text
-* Thoughts in asterisk, or when following the {{char}} around without {{user}} present If you're finding the LLM isn't tracking correctly between {{user}} and {{char}}, look at this formatting and experiment to see if it's the culprit.
+* Thoughts in asterisk, or when following the {{char}} around without {{user}} present If you're finding the local LLM isn't tracking correctly between {{user}} and {{char}}, look at this formatting and experiment to see if it's the culprit.

 ## AI Breakthrough: Prevention
 **TLDR: Don't start AI talking for {{user}} to {{char}} in the intro, and lock down the responses in the card**